sfmacdonald/Cocktail-Compass/README.md

 ## Description

-As an aspiring bartender/day drinker, I need the ability to search for cocktail recipes by inputing an ingredient or spirit into a database so that I can
+As an aspiring bartender, I need the ability to search for cocktail recipes by inputing an ingredient or spirit into a database so that I can be the best party host possible.

 ## Collaboraters